 As a Shopify user you are in a great position of power to take advantage of this.
 The Shopify app store has an abundance of apps to help increase mobile sale on your store.
-Check out what we think are the 7 best Shopify apps to increase sales in 2016, and if you know of any others leave them in the comments below.
+Check out what we think are the seven best Shopify apps to increase sales in 2016, and if you know of any others leave them in the comments below.

-On average 2 of every 3 people who enter your checkout will abandon their cart.
+On average two of every three people who enter your checkout will abandon their cart.
 A shocking statistic that Checkout Boost from Beeketing looks to rectify.

 So how does it work?
 Well, if a visitor looks like they are intending to leave your site a pop up encourages them to share the product to one of their social media accounts.
 In return the customer will receive either free shipping, a free gift or a discount on their order.
 It’s a win win situation, as the social share is significant seeing that 74% of online shoppers rely on social networks to influence their purchase.

 More and more people are now using multiple devices to complete sales.
 They may start on mobile and then complete the sale on laptop.
 This prompt will force them to complete the sale on mobile.